newcleo-dev-team/lbh15/joss/paper.md

 # Implementation History

-The release of version *1.1.0* of the package `lbh15` was described in [@nureth20].
+The release of version *1.1.0* of the package `lbh15` was described by
+@nureth20.
 This version implemented only the thermo-physical properties.

 The current version *2.1.0* implements the thermo-chemical properties and updates the documentation accordingly, improving the overall understanding.